aws-samples/aws-startup-blueprint/README.md

 # AWS Startup Blueprint

-This is a strongly opinionated CDK application built for Startups looking to follow AWS best practices on Day 1.
+This is a strongly opinionated CDK architecture built for Startups looking to follow AWS best practices on Day 1.

+(diagram goes here)

+## Install instructions

+If you just want to get the above working in your account ASAP, download the pre-synthed CloudFormation Template and use the AWS CloudFormation web console to deploy it.

+If you value the principles of infrastructure as code and want to manage/adapt/update the architecture over time, its best to clone this repository and manage the architecture as you would any CDK application:

 ```bash
 git clone GITURLGOESHERE